15 Different Types of Milling Machines

 • High tool life, high productivity & low maintenance.

-• One sole operator can control the duplex milling machines
+• One operator is sufficient to control the duplex milling machines.

-• Duplex solution admits different configurations: single working area, pendulum working areas, or pallet changing system
+• Different configurations are available, such as single working area, pendulum working areas, or a pallet changing system.

-The spindle can move in all three directions i.e. X Y and Z axis.
+The spindle can move in the X, Y, and Z directions.

-The rotary table milling machine consists of a circular table that rotates on a vertical axis.
-You need to set multiple cutters at different heights.
-The machine works with one cutter roughing up the workpiece, and the rest of the cutters finishing the surface.
+The rotary table milling machine is simplified to a circular table that can spin on a vertical axis.
+It is necessary to arrange the different cutters at set heights, with one cutter working as a rough cutter to bring the workpiece to within tolerance and the rest of the cutters finishing.

 #12.
 C-Frame Milling Machines.